LukaLiegis/quant/README.md

 Each project has a write-up attached.

-beta_calculation: A comparison of different ways of calculating beta.
+beta_calculation: A comparison of different ways of calculating beta for a specific asset.

 commodities_for_the_long_run: A recreation of an AQR research article by the same name.